harryho/flat-api/README.rst

 |Build Status| |Coverage| |Version|

 Pseu-Server is a **zero coding** restful API server inspired by Json-Server_ and Eve_.
 It is designed to be used as fake restful api for development, especially for people want to use Python stack.
-Setup process is **less than 1 minute*d*.
+Setup process is **less than 1 minute**.

 Pseu-Sever is: